 - Select your

-repository. - In the Build settings, configure it as follows:
+portfolio-websiterepository. - In the Build settings, configure it as follows:

 - Project name:

-or anything you want - Production branch:
+blogor anything you want - Production branch:

-- Framework preset:
+main - Framework preset:

-- Build command:
+Hugo - Build command:

-- Build output directory:
+hugo - Build output directory:

-- Root Directory (advanced):
+public - Root Directory (advanced):

-<– This is important.
+blog<– This is important.

 - Project name: